Spring Garden Revival

 Professional Installation Standards, Application Depths & Quality Control Requirements

-Professional mulch installation in Bourne follows strict standards to ensure plant health and environmental protection.
-Certified landscape professionals are trained in proper application: mulch should be applied at 2-4 inches depth (never exceeding 4 inches), with a 6-inch clearance around tree trunks and plant stems to prevent moisture damage and pest issues.
+Professional mulch installation in Bourne follows strict standards to ensure plant health and environmental compliance.
+Certified landscape professionals are recommended, with training in proper application techniques.
+Mulch should be applied at a 2-4 inch depth (never exceeding 4 inches), with a 6-inch clearance around tree trunks and plant stems to prevent moisture damage and pest issues—avoiding "mulch volcanoes" is critical.
 Maintain a 3-5 inch setback from building foundations and define bed edges to prevent migration.
 Site preparation includes weed control and edge definition, with hand spreading for precision and mechanical spreading for large areas.
 Quality assurance involves verifying material quality, uniform coverage, and post-installation plant health monitoring.
-Most installations include a one-year warranty for material performance.
+Most professional installations offer a one-year warranty on material performance.

 Seasonal Mulching Calendar & Weather Timing for Bourne's Climate Zone 6b